helm/helm/docs/design/chart_format.md

 * Brevity is desirable when developers have occasion to type these URLs directly, as is done in chart/template references (see, for example, the [S3 API](http://docs.aws.amazon.com/AmazonS3/latest/dev/UsingObjects.html)).

 ### Aside: Why Not Git(Hub) or VCS?
-In their first incarnations, both Helm and DM used GitHub-backed repositories.
+In their first incarnations, both Helm and DM used GitHub-backed repositories for released charts.
 The Helm team believes we made a huge mistake by going this route.
-This method suffers from some severe limitations.
+This method suffers from some severe limitations (listed below).
 The proposal above is designed to work around those limitations.

 * Versioning Multiple Things